tagspaces/documentation/docs/tutorials/s3-bucket-locations.md

 In newly opened browser tab with the policy editor, click on the JSON section.
 ![Create user policy in IAM](/media/aws/aws-iam-policy-creation.png)

 There you can enter and adjust your policies.
-The following JSON snipped, is a policy for a user who can just list and retrieve object (read-only user) from the **your-bucket-name** bucket.
+The following JSON snippet is a policy for a user who can just list and retrieve object (read-only user) from the **your-bucket-name** bucket.
 You should adjust the name of the bucket to suite your setup.

 Policy for read-only user: